Toxic cyanobacteria in water: A guide to their public health consequences, monitoring and management

 The book Toxic cyanobacteria in water: a Guide to their public health consequences, monitoring and management is included in the plan of work of the rolling revision of the WHO Guidelines for Drinking-water Quality.

-The book was developed as part of the rolling revision process based on a recommendation of an expert meeting held in Geneva in 1995 and was published in 1999.
-The Guidelines for Drinking-water Quality Final Task Force meeting (Geneva, 2003) recommended that the book be updated.
-In addition, at the last meeting of the Working Group on Water and Health (WHO Regional Office for Europe), it was proposed that a meeting be held on the issue of cyanobacteria in drinking-water supplies; a significant number of European countries are facing increasing water stress and are building reservoirs to store water, but these often experience cyanobacterial blooms, and the resulting toxins are a major problem for the European countries, as indicated by EURO.
+The comprehensive book Toxic Cyanobacteria in Water: A Guide to their Public Health Consequences, Monitoring and Management was developed as part of the rolling revision process based on a recommendation of an expert meeting held in Geneva in 1995 and was published in 1999.
+The GDWQ FTF meeting (Geneva, 2003) recommended that the book be updated.
+In addition, at the last meeting of the Working Group on Water and Health (WHO Regional Office for Europe [EURO]), it was noted that a significant number of European countries are facing increasing water stress and are building reservoirs to store water, but these often experience cyanobacterial blooms, and the resulting toxins are a major problem for the European countries, as indicated by EURO.

-Second edition of the supporting document Toxic Cyanobacteria in Water, for publication by end of 2006.
+Second edition of the supporting document Toxic Cyanobacteria in Water, for publication by 2009 or 2010

 Progress to date